pratikdoke25/pizzadelivery.pratikdoke/README.md

   - npm install
   - npm start

 Let me know if you have any questions.
-[Email Abdul Wahab ](mailto:wahab3060h@gmail.com)
+[Email Pratik Doke ](pratikdoke7038@gmail.com.com)